pic

 Introduction

-Multithreading allows multiple threads to run simultaneously within a single process, enabling true parallel execution of operations on the same machine.
-Unlike other forms of parallelization (e.g., multiprocessing), multithreading is characterized by the sharing of a common memory space among all tasks.
+Multithreading allows multiple threads to run simultaneously within a single process, enabling parallel execution of operations on the same machine.
+Unlike other forms of parallelization such as multiprocessing, where each process has its own memory space, threads in multithreading share a common memory space.

-These problems motivate the distinction between thread-safe and thread-unsafe operations.
+To reason about these issues, it’s useful to distinguish between thread-safe and thread-unsafe operations.
 An operation is considered thread-safe if it can be executed in parallel without causing inconsistencies, crashes, or corrupted results.
-Conversely, thread-unsafe operations require explicit synchronization or restructuring to avoid errors.
+Conversely, thread-unsafe operations require explicit synchronization or algorithmic restructuring to prevent corruption.

-This section will focus on identifying key features that render certain operations unsafe.
-In particular, we'll see that common operations like reductions aren't thread safe, leading to incorrect results if multithreading is applied naively.
-We'll conclude by exploring the concept of embarrassingly parallel problems, which are a prime example of thread-safe operations.
-As the name suggests, these problems can be parallelized directly, without requiring significant modifications to program structure.
+The current section will identify key features that render operations unsafe under multithreading.
+In particular, we'll see that common operations like reductions aren't thread-safe, leading to incorrect results when multithreading is applied naively.
+We'll also explore the concept of embarrassingly parallel programs, which are a prime example of thread-safe operations.
+These programs can be divided into independent units of work that require no communication or synchronization.
+Consequently, they can be parallelized directly, without the need to restructure the program.

-In multithreaded environments, unsafe operations correspond to those that can lead to incorrect behavior, data corruption, or program crashes when executed concurrently.
+In multithreaded environments, unsafe operations are those that can lead to incorrect behavior, data corruption, or program crashes when executed concurrently.
 Such issues typically arise when tasks exhibit some degree of dependency, either in terms of operations or shared resources.

 Writing on a Shared Variable

 One of the simplest examples of a thread-unsafe operation is writing to a shared variable.
 To illustrate, consider a scenario where a scalar variable output is initialized to zero.
-This value is then updated within a for-loop that iterates twice, with output set to i in the i-th iteration.
-The corresponding script is shown below.
+This value is then updated through a for-loop that iterates twice, with output set to i in the i-th iteration.

 function foo()